Azure-Samples/blockchain/blockchain-workbench/scripts/deployment/readme.md

 You will be prompted to enter the domain for your Azure Active Directory and confirming you wish to execute the script.

-The script will then create and configure the Azure Active Direcotry application.
+The script will then create and configure the Azure Active Directory application.

-When the script completes, it will provide the Active Directory data needed to populate the Azure Active Direcotry tabof the Azure Blockchain Workbench Deployment.
+When the script completes, it will provide the Active Directory data needed to populate the Azure Active Directory tab of the Azure Blockchain Workbench Deployment.